 - A Board of Directors that defines Proximus’ general policy and strategy and monitors the company’s operational management;

-- The creation by the Board of Directors of an Audit and Compliance Committee, a Nomination and Remuneration Committee and a Strategic and Business Development Committee, all composed of Board members;
+- The creation by the Board of Directors of an Audit and Compliance Committee, a Nomination and Remuneration Committee and a Strategic and Transformation and Innovation Committee, all composed of Board members;

 - A CEO who takes the primary responsibility for operational management, including, but not limited to, day-to-day management.

 This means that Proximus’ activities are carried out by its managers and employees under the leadership of the CEO (assisted by the Executive Committee) and the active supervision of the Board of Directors, with strategic support of this Board, all in the interest of promoting the company’s long-term value.

 In this way, Proximus aims to meet, in a responsible manner, the expectations of other stakeholders and parties concerned, including employees, customers and suppliers, as well as the community and environment in which the company operates.
 In creating long-term value, Proximus must take into account ethical standards and apply a policy that limits operational risks.

 Proximus subscribes to the principles of good governance and transparency, as defined by the “Belgian Code on Corporate Governance."
 The Corporate Governance Charter was approved by the Board of Directors on 15 December 2005 and is adapted regularly.
 Any important changes are explained during the General Shareholders Meeting.

 Download the complete Corporate Governance Charter in the toolbox.

 Proximus’ business is conducted by its employees, managers and officers under the direction of the Chief Executive Officer, assisted by the Executive Committee, and under the strategic guidance and active oversight of the Board of Directors, with a view of enhancing the long-term value of the Company for its shareholders.